 Installing packages on an existing installation

-I've published a Debian archive containing packages for XBMC and some dependencies which it requires.
+I've published a Debian archive containing packages for Kodi/XBMC and some dependencies which it requires.
 This can be setup on an existing Raspbian installation (including the foundation image).

 The easiest way to install the package is to add my archive to your system.
 To do this, store the